 - Add the chicken, garlic powder, salt, pepper, turmeric, and paprika and cook for 5-7 minutes or until the chicken is mostly cooked.

 - Add the lemon juice, coconut aminos, fish sauce, and apple cider vinegar and cook an additional 4-5 minutes until the chicken is cooked in the center.

 - Meanwhile, dice the bell pepper if using.

 - Drain off any extra liquid and return to heat.

-- Add tomato paste, orange spread, chopped bell pepper, and honey and cook on medium/high for another 3-5 minutes or until the sauce starts to thicken and chicken starts to brown slightly.
+- Add the tomato paste, orange spread, honey, and diced bell pepper and cook on medium/high for another 3-5 minutes or until the sauce starts to thicken and chicken starts to brown slightly.

-- Remove from heat and serve over cauliflower rice or white rice with sesame seeds and green onions for a garnish.
+- Remove from heat and serve over cauliflower rice or white rice and top with sesame seeds and green onions.